 Notes

-1 This is a compilation of the Motor Vehicle Dealers (Infringements) Regulations 2002 and includes the amendments made by the other written laws referred to in the following table.
+1 This reprint is a compilation as at 23 January 2015 of the Motor Vehicle Dealers (Infringements) Regulations 2002 and includes the amendments made by the other written laws referred to in the following table.
+The table also contains information about any reprint.

 Compilation table